 Gave my cucumbers and tomatoes a feed to try and boost their development.

-Went to garden centre and bought a bag of play sand to use in the onion boxes and on the paper plates the tomatoes would be exhibited in.
+Went to the garden center and bought a bag of play sand to use in the onion boxes and on the paper plates, the tomatoes would be exhibited in.

 Harvested three cucumbers and washed them carefully before wrapping them in cling film and storing them in the fridge.

 Took entry form and fees to the parish hall.
 Now I have to achieve the right amount of quality vegetables to fulfill my entries.

 Made a list of what I needed to do day by da